How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 Various public figures and government officials have also appropriated the symbol.

-The governor of the Siberian region of Kuzbass, Sergei Tsivilyov, announced that he was changing the spelling of its name to add a capital Z in the middle.
+The governor of the Siberian region of Kuzbass, Sergei Tsivilyov, announced that he was changing the spelling of its name to add a capital “Z” in the middle.

-Twenty-year-old gymnast Ivan Kuliak taped a white Z on his chest while on the podium to receive his bronze medal this week at an international competition in Qatar.
-And Maria Butina, a member of the Russian parliament who was convicted in the United States as an unregistered foreign agent for Russia, posted a video of herself drawing a white Z on the lapel of her jacket.
+Twenty-year-old gymnast Ivan Kuliak wore a white “Z” on his chest while on the podium to receive his bronze medal this week at an international competition in Qatar.
+And Maria Butina, a member of the Russian parliament who was convicted in the United States as an unregistered foreign agent for Russia, posted a video of herself drawing a white “Z” on the lapel of her jacket.

-A Russian gymnast wore a ‘Z’ when standing by a Ukrainian champ.
-In Russia, it symbolizes support for the invasion.

-While the symbol has been gaining traction over the past week, so too have antiwar demonstrations in Russia and other places, even in the face of a clampdown on critics.
+While the symbol has been gaining traction over the past week, so too have antiwar demonstrations in Russia, even in the face of a clampdown on critics.
 About 58 percent of Russians approve of the invasion of Ukraine, while 23 percent oppose it, according to a survey conducted across Russia by independent polling groups last week.

 What does the Z mean?

-It was initially suggested the Latin letter Z was a Russian military symbol.
+It was initially suggested that the Latin letter “Z” was a Russian military symbol.
 But in recent days it has spread, and other theories about its meaning have emerged.

 The Russian Defense Ministry over the past week has posted graphics with the Z on Instagram — in the first such case, it appeared alongside the phrase “Za pobedu,” or “For victory.”
 And later, “For peace” and “For truth.”

-Many of the images coming out of Russia show a Z in orange and black, the same colors found in a ribbon tied to the Order of Saint George, the highest battlefield award in Imperial Russia.
+Many of the images coming out of Russia show a “Z” in orange and black, the same colors found in a ribbon tied to the Order of Saint George, the highest battlefield award in Imperial Russia.
 It was established in 1769.

 The color combination was also the informal symbol of the Soviet Union’s victory over Nazi Germany in World War II, The Washington Post reported, and was later widely used in 2014 by Ukrainian separatists as a way to show allegiance to Moscow during Russia’s annexation of Crimea.